Collection inventory

 The Robert Francis Papers contain biographical material, correspondence, writings, and recordings.
 Notices of awards for Mr. Francis's poetry, published material about personal appearances, biographical material, 1939-1967.

-Correspondence, 1926-1966, comprised of exchanges between Mr. Francis and his fellow-writers, includes both incoming and outgoing.
-Here are letters to critics, words of congratulation and criticism about Mr. Francis's books of poetry, and personal letters between friends.
-Important correspondents include American Academy of Arts and Letters, Borestone Mountain Poetry Awards, Gerald Warner Brace, Robert Frost, John Holmes, Houghton Mifflin Company, Amy Lowell Poetry Traveling Scholarship, The Massachusetts Review, Theodore Morrison, David Morton, New England Poetry Club, and Mary P. Sears Trust.
+Correspondence includes both incoming and outgoing.
+Here are letters to critics, words of congratulation and criticism about Francis's books of poetry, correspondence with fellow writers, and personal letters between friends.
+Notable correspondents include the American Academy of Arts and Letters, Borestone Mountain Poetry Awards, Gerald Warner Brace, Robert Frost, John Holmes, Houghton Mifflin Company, Amy Lowell Poetry Traveling Scholarship, The Massachusetts Review, Theodore Morrison, David Morton, New England Poetry Club, and Mary P. Sears Trust.

 Return to top